 Zend Framework & MVC Introduction

 Zend Framework is an open source, object oriented web application framework for PHP 5.
 Zend Framework is often called a 'component library', because it has many loosely coupled components that you can use more or less independently.
 But Zend Framework also provides an advanced Model-View-Controller (MVC) implementation that can be used to establish a basic structure for your Zend Framework applications.
-A full list of Zend Framework components along with short descriptions may be found in the » components overview.
 This QuickStart will introduce you to some of Zend Framework's most commonly used components, including Zend_Controller, Zend_Layout, Zend_Config, Zend_Db, Zend_Db_Table, Zend_Registry, along with a few view helpers.

 Using these components, we will build a simple database-driven guest book application within minutes.
 The complete source code for this application is available in the following archives: